 A history of hurling.
 On the weekend of the All-Ireland hurling final it seems only fitting that the history of Ireland’s national game are discussed.
 Hurling is arguably the fastest field sport in the world and quite possibly the oldest.
-It is...Read More »
+It is played with sticks called hurleys,...Read More »

 The ninth and tenth centuries saw the arrival of a new force on the Irish political scene, the Vikings.
 These Scandinavian warriors were attracted by the wealth of the Irish monasteries and they came in search of booty and glory.
-The initial attacks were...Read More »
+The initial attacks were mainly confined to the coastline,...Read More »